menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cleveland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cleveland is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cleveland who work in sales jobs (17.21%), office and administrative support (8.90%), and food service (8.32%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.38% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Cleveland telecommute to their jobs.
+Overall, about 12.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle